 Instruction in the history, theology, and leadership of corporate worship.
 Emphasis will be on the aspects and planning of worship, providing a wide range of worship experiences.

-PMIN375 1 unit

-Pastoral Ministry Practicum (F, S)
+PMIN375.
+Pastoral Ministry Practicum (1)

 An activity which validates field work done by a student in the area of Pastoral Ministry.